 A couple months back, I was at a digital marketing conference in Amsterdam.
-During a break, I grabbed a cup of stale conference coffee and started browsing vendor booths.
+During a break, I grabbed a cup of stale conference coffee and started browsing the booths.

-Most vendors gave me a few seconds to browse their material before moving in for the pitch.
+Most people gave me a few seconds to look around before moving in for the pitch.
 But not this girl.
 She launched in front of me like a full-page web pop-up.

-“Do you need a better way manage your fans online?”
+“Do you need a better way to manage your fans online?”

-Nope, I didn’t.
-But she told me anyway.
-And after explaining all the things her product did, even giving me a demo of the software, she made an offer I couldn’t resist:
+Before I could tell her that I don’t have any fans, she was already explaining all the things her product did.
+She gave me a demo of the software.
+Then she made an offer I couldn’t resist:

 “We’re giving away these swag bags.
 You just have to let me scan your conference badge.”

 I didn’t need swag.
-But my kids love free junk, so I said “Sure.”
+But my kids love free stuff, so I said “Sure.”

 Then exactly seven days later, I got the follow-up email: